-- The laboratory's LOO for each analyte must be set at or below the AWRL. - Once the LOQ is established in the QAPP, that is the reporting limit for that parameter until such time as the laboratory amends the QAPP and lists an updated LOQ. - The laboratory must demonstrate its ability to quantitate at its LOQ for each analyte by running an LOQ check sample for each analytical batch of CRP samples analyzed. - When reporting data, no results may be reported below the LOQ stated in this QAPP. - Measurement performance specifications for LOO check samples are found in Appendix A.
+- The laboratory's LOQ for each analyte must be set at or below the AWRL. - Once the LOQ is established in the QAPP, that is the reporting limit for that parameter until such time as the laboratory amends the QAPP and lists an updated LOQ. - The laboratory must demonstrate its ability to quantitate at its LOQ for each analyte by running an LOQ check sample for each analytical batch of CRP samples analyzed.

+- When reporting data, no results may be reported below the LOQ stated in this QAPP.
+One exception is for toxaphene in Table A7.18 where DHL is above the TCEQ-AWRL due to GCMS instrument technology. - Measurement performance specifications for LOQ check samples are found in Appendix A.